📚 Before we dive into the world of internal communications apps, take a look at our eBook 10 Principles of Modern Employee Communications.

 Ease of Use

-Ease of Use is a very important metric when it comes to internal communication apps.
+Ease of Use is a very important metric when it comes to internal communications apps.
 It relates to how easy it is for the end user to learn to interact with the software, which in turn directly affects the most difficult part of introducing a new software - user adoption.

 Let's see how Smarp vs Dynamic Signal vs SocialChorus compare against each other in this category: Smarp has a score of 9.5, while Dynamic Signal has 8.8 and Social Chorus 8.7.